Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Bilberry: Bilberry is used to relieve chest pains.
 It is taken as a tea.
-The preparation includes 150 ml (milliliters) of water poured over 1-2 teaspoons (approximately 5-10 grams) of dried leaf and left for 5-10 minutes before drinking.
+The preparation includes 150 mL (milliliters) of water poured over 1 to 2 teaspoons (approximately 5 to 10 grams) of dried leaf and left for 5 to 10 minutes before drinking.

 Its ripe berries can also be eaten as a medicine.
-The dosage is 20-60 grams per day.
+The dosage is 20 to 60 grams per day.

 Lysine: Lysine is an amino acid that is available as an herbal supplement.
 It helps in promoting good health for the bones.
 Foods rich in lysine include alfalfa sprouts, amaranth seeds and leaves, wheatgrass, beans, yogurt, milk, meat, cheese, and mint.

 - Risks and side effects: Patients with kidney disorders and osteoporosis should avoid it.
 There is no specific information regarding its intake for pregnant and lactating women so unless prescribed avoid it.
 Possible side effects are stomach pain and diarrhea.
 Patients who are intolerant to lysinuric protein should avoid it.